h4writer/droneshowcreator/docs/discription_tools_from_the_start_page.rst

  4.1.4.1 Main

   In this list, all the different scenes are listed.
-A scene is a block in the timeline that contains clips with the layout of a certain figuration .
+A scene is a block in the timeline that contains clips with the layout of a certain figuration.
 The program always automatically places a first blank scene = main scene, this scene can be copied, exported or deleted.
 You do this by selecting the scene and using the right mouse button.

  4.1.4.2 New